 ConocoPhillips has been a significant player in Alaska for more than 50 years.
-As the state’s largest oil producer, we’ve demonstrated an ongoing commitment to responsibly developing Alaska’s resources.
-The Willow project, on Alaska’s North Slope, is one of the company’s most recent exploration projects.
+As the state’s largest oil producer, we’ve demonstrated an ongoing commitment to responsibly develop Alaska’s resources.
+The Willow project on Alaska’s North Slope is one of the company’s most recent exploration successes.

 ConocoPhillips has consistently proven that we can operate on Alaska’s North Slope safely, responsibly and sustainably.
 The project is designed to have minimal impacts.
 Data collected since ConocoPhillips first started development in the Colville River Delta with the Alpine field shows that subsistence lifestyle is thriving, and subsistence harvests are equal to or greater than before Alpine.
-In addition, air quality of the North Slope, at all locations, is consistently better than national ambient air quality standards, wildlife populations are healthy, and the environment in general has been protected.
+In addition, air quality of the North Slope is consistently better than national ambient air quality standards and wildlife populations are healthy.

 We reliably meet all local and federal environmental mandates, including rigorous adherence to approximately 270 mitigation and best practices currently in place for the NPR-A. We work in close collaboration with regulatory agencies and other interested stakeholders to design and build infrastructure that minimizes disturbance to wetlands and the unique benefits they provide.
 In addition, Willow will be one of the first North Slope projects designed and built in compliance with new EPA rules that reduce volatile organic compounds and methane emissions.